Inca Trail to Machu Picchu

 The Inca Trail to Machu Picchu is one of the world's most renowned trekking routes, offering an unparalleled blend of breathtaking natural scenery and historical intrigue.

-This iconic path winds through the majestic Andes Mountains of Peru, traversing lush cloud forests, alpine tundra, and ancient Incan ruins.
-Spanning approximately 26 miles (42 kilometers).
+This iconic path winds through the majestic Andes Mountains of Peru, traversing lush cloud forests, alpine tundra, and ancient Incan ruins and spans approximately 26 miles (42 kilometers).
 Along the trail, hikers encounter diverse ecosystems and a series of archaeological treasures.
 Rich in cultural heritage, the Inca Trail offers a unique glimpse into the ingenuity and resilience of the Incan civilization.
 For adventurers and history enthusiasts alike, this trek is not merely a hike but a trek through an ancient civilisation.

 Why trek the Inca Trail with KE Adventure